avlk/toy-coding-agent/scripts/research.md

 If URLs contain lookup tables, mappings, constants, or structured data, you MUST provide them as Python dictionaries, lists, or tuples that can be directly used in code.

-- Extract the COMPLETE data with ALL entries from the source
+- Extract the COMPLETE data with ALL entries from the source, then limit to that data that may be needed for the task completion
 - Even if the source table has merged cells or complex layout, **parse it and restructure as clean Python**
 - DO NOT use JSON, markdown tables, or any other format for data tables—only valid Python code structures (dict, list, tuple, etc.)
-- DO NOT truncate with "..." or say "this is a sample" - provide COMPLETE data
+- DO NOT truncate with "..." or say "this is a sample", provide COMPLETE data that may be needed for the task completion
 - Add brief comments explaining what each structure represents

 **Example formats:**